Operation Title: Voyage to Trondheimsfjorden

+Work to unload the Chariots resumed at 5 am on 30 October.
+Both Chariots were unloaded and secured to the bottom of Arthur's hull.
+Ropes attached to cleats on the boat's deck were used to keep them horizontal.
+Shortly afterwards an elderly Norwegian civilian approached the ship in a rowing boat.
+He asked questions about the purpose of the hawsers and Chariots below Arthur.
+In response, Larsen claimed that the hawsers were for fishing nets and the Chariots were used for minesweeping on behalf of the Germans.
+The old man asked for butter and was given some.
+Larsen then angrily threatened to kill the man and his daughter if he told anyone about what he had seen.
+This caused him to rapidly row away.
+The work needed to secure the Chariots and delays caused by the old man meant that it was not possible for Arthur to reach the position from which it was to attack Tirpitz that night.
+Arthur resumed its voyage shortly after midday.
+Its crew threw the radio and other items that were identifiably British overboard at this time.

-Before reaching Trondheimsfjorden, Larsen intended to visit the small town of Hestvik to meet with the storekeeper Nils Strøm who was to provide information on German activities in the region.
-During the voyage there Arthur's engine began to make loud knocking noises.
+Before reaching Trondheimsfjorden Larsen intended to visit the small town of Hestvik to meet with the storekeeper Nils Strøm, who was to provide information on German activities in the region.
+During the voyage to the town Arthur's engine began to make loud knocking noises.
 Bjørnøy inspected the engine and found that a piston was damaged and needed to be urgently repaired.
-Arthur reached Hestvik at 11 pm that night, and Larsen directed Bjørnøy to repair the engine while he met with Strøm.
+When Arthur reached Hestvik at 11 pm that night Larsen directed Bjørnøy to repair the engine while he met with Strøm.
 The Norwegian shopkeeper provided information on German security procedures.
-Bjørnøy was unable to repair the engine as it transpired that the piston had cracked, meaning that it needed to be replaced or repaired with more sophisticated tools than were available on the boat.
+Bjørnøy was unable to repair the engine as the piston had cracked, meaning that it needed to be replaced or repaired with more sophisticated tools than were available on the boat.
 Strøm arranged for a trustworthy local blacksmith to be woken up, and he agreed to let Bjørnøy use his forge to repair the piston.
 After spending two hours working on the piston, Bjørnøy reassembled the engine and judged that it would last for long enough to get the boat to Fættenfjord.

 Trondheimsfjorden

-Arthur departed Hestvik to undertake the last stage of its voyage to Fættenfjord at 9 am on 31 October.
-As the waters between the town and Trondheimsfjorden were regularly patrolled by German security boats and it was expected that Arthur would be stopped for questioning, the British crew hid below decks with a machine gun at the ready.
+Arthur departed Hestvik at 9 am on 31 October.
+The boat sailed at half its usual speed to reduce the strain on the engine.
+As the waters between the town and Trondheimsfjorden were regularly patrolled by German security boats and it was expected that Arthur would be stopped for questioning, the British personnel hid below decks with a machine gun at the ready.
 The Norwegians were armed with pistols.
 A German patrol boat was sighted at 10 am but did not stop Arthur.
+Other German boats were later encountered and also let Arthur pass.